 - Scholarship awards are considered on an anonymous/needs-basis.
 The committee will consider:

-- Family income as confirmed by the current year's tax returns.
-While assets and other metrics may be relevant, the committee has found current tax returns to be the most consistent and useful tool
+- Household family income as confirmed by the current year's tax returns.
+While assets and other metrics may be relevant, the committee has found current tax returns to be the most consistent and useful tool.

-- Extraordinary expenses (i.e. extreme medical costs) and circumstances (i.e. loss of job or illness) but not expenses that are more typical in the life of a family such as orthodontics, B'nai Mitzvah and/or college costs.
+- Extraordinary expenses (i.e. extreme medical costs) and circumstances (i.e. loss of job or illness), but less so expenses that are more typical in the life of a family such as orthodontics, B'nai Mitzvah and/or college costs.

 - Divorce (or other like issues) in families with an absent parent.
 However, the committee is wary of difficulties related to parental disputes (such as decrees that do not include camp costs), because it is not the committee's role to adjudicate such family matters.

-All NEW applicants must supply a copy of their 2019 Federal Income Tax Return.
-RETURNING applicants may supply a copy of their 2018 Federal Income Tax Return.
+- All NEW applicants (those that have not received awards in the past) must supply a copy of their 2020 Federal Income Tax Return.
+RETURNING applicants (those that received awards in the previous year) may supply a copy of their 2019 Federal Income Tax Return.
 The Financial Assistance Committee will not consider any application submitted without a Federal Tax Return.
 Applications not submitted with the proper documentation will be considered incomplete.
 You will receive a confirmation email when we receive the necessary Federal Income Tax Return and your application is complete.

-When completing the online portion of the application, it is required that families indicate the amount they are able to contribute toward camp tuition.
-This amount should include all funds being contributed by family/friends, but should not include scholarship being provided by synagogues, federations, etc. Please do not request "as much as possible", or an unspecified amount.
-Applications with vague requests or unspecified amounts will not be considered.
+- When completing the online portion of the application, it is required that families indicate the amount they are able to contribute toward camp tuition.
+This amount should include all funds being contributed by family/friends, but should not include scholarship being provided by synagogues, federations, etc. Applications without specific and reasonable requests will not be considered.

-Harlam requests that families contact their own congregation, local Jewish Federations and/or communal organizations to inquire about any available resources they may be able to provide.
-Please provide your congregation with the 2020 Synagogue Participation Form located under "Forms/Documents" in your CampInTouch account (available in the fall).
+- Harlam requests that families contact their own congregation, local Jewish Federations and/or communal organizations to inquire about any available resources they may be able to provide.
+Please provide your congregation with the 2020 Synagogue Participation Form located under "Forms/Documents" in your CampInTouch account.

-We suggest that you prepare the following information ahead of time so that you can complete the form more readily (the CampMinder system will time out if the form isn’t submitted in 40 minutes):
+- Prepare the following information ahead of time so that you can complete the form more readily (the CampMinder system will time-out if the form isn’t submitted in 40 minutes):

 - Reason requesting assistance (we recommend you have this available in Word to readily cut and paste into the application)